-Stage 2: Collect, record, evaluate and represent data
+Stage 2: Collecting, recording, evaluating and representing

 Plan your fieldwork so that you can collect the evidence and data that you will need.
 For example, take photos, draw sketches, conduct tests, construct questionnaires and surveys.
 You will then need to use this data to create graphs and maps for analysis.
 You may also need to consider members of the public, including Indigenous people and their beliefs and feelings about places in the landscape.
 If your class is planning a field trip to a natural environment, such as a forest or beach, you will need to ensure you do not damage the environment by trampling on plants or animals or by dropping litter.